 That’s when we turned to IBM.
 Once we starting working with Watson Language and Speech APIs, we found that system training went 50% faster.
 We also increased accuracy, including with dialects and slang.
 The more data we entered, the better the results.

-One of our key differentiation that helps with accuracy is that we don’t do word for word translation because this often leads to intelligible results.
+One of our key differentiators that helps with accuracy is that we don’t do word for word translation because this often leads to unintelligible results.
 Instead, we use AI for speech recognition that puts what’s said into linguistic context.
 This cuts down the possibility of error tremendously.